jersoncarin/fast_query_builder/README.md

   - Fast Query Builder
   - Many features
-  - Eeasy to use Like (SELECT,WHERE,etc.)
+  - Easy to use Like (SELECT,WHERE,etc.)
   - Safe from sql injection attacks (FQB uses Prepared statement / PDO for building queries)

 # How to Use